TeleGreen Medical

 Potential risks and side effects

-Cannabis use entails potential risks like psychological effects (anxiety, impaired cognition), addiction, impaired coordination, and respiratory issues.
+Plant based therapy medicine use entails potential risks like psychological effects (anxiety, impaired cognition), addiction, impaired coordination, and respiratory issues.
 It can also impact memory and lead to Cannabis Use Disorder.
-Cannabis may also interact with medications making it even more important to talk through any other medications you are taking with your
+Plant based therapy medicine may also interact with medications making it even more important to talk through any other

 Read More »